Tuition & Fees

 Oftentimes grandparents will help send their grandson to Safe Harbor.
 Many families realize college will not be a reality in their son’s life if they do not receive help now, and they use college funds to help offset costs at Safe Harbor.
 Some gifts from family members may be tax-deductible; please check with the Internal Revenue Service or your accountant to see if they can take advantage of Safe Harbor‘s 501(c)3 charitable status.

 Some states may provide funding for your boy’s education in Florida.

 Safe Harbor does not accept insurance.
 We are not a “treatment” center.
-Your insurance carrier may cover some costs at Safe Harbor having to do with the counseling that we provide, however we cannot determine for you if your insurance company covers our expenses and we will not negotiate with your insurance company.
+Your insurance carrier may cover some costs at Safe Harbor having to do with the counseling we provide.
+However, we cannot determine if your insurance company covers our expenses, and we will not negotiate with your insurance company.